Ratboy: Production

 Rick Baker spent eight months designing the titular Ratboy specifically with Sharon Baird in mind for the role.
 The entire pre-production process was kept under wraps, with the project only being announced in the trades four days before shooting began.

 Marketing

 The Los Angeles Times shaved six years off Sondra Locke's age in an article to promote the film.

 Release

 The film was given a limited opening in only two cities, Los Angeles and New York.

 Reception

-The film has a 'rotten' rating of 25% on Rotten Tomatoes.
-Roger Ebert of the Chicago Sun-Times gave it two out of four stars, calling the film 'perplexing' and criticizing the film's unique premise devolving into a more standard narrative.
-Janet Maslin of The New York Times called the film 'disorganized', criticizing the script and directing choices of Locke.
-On the opposite end, Michael Wilmington of The Los Angeles Times was more positive, calling the film, 'Grimm Brothers-style, mixing wonder with rough edges, undertones of pain beneath the fantasy.'
+The film has a "rotten" rating of 25% on Rotten Tomatoes.
+Roger Ebert of the Chicago Sun-Times gave it two out of four stars, calling the film "perplexing" and criticizing the film's unique premise devolving into a more standard narrative.
+Janet Maslin of The New York Times called the film "disorganized", criticizing the script and directing choices of Locke.
+On the opposite end, Michael Wilmington of the Los Angeles Times was more positive, calling the film, "Grimm Brothers-style, mixing wonder with rough edges, undertones of pain beneath the fantasy."

 Awards

-Sondra Locke received a Razzie Award nomination for Worst Actress.
+Sondra Locke received a nomination for the Golden Raspberry Award for Worst Actress at the 8th Golden Raspberry Awards.